titu1994/tfdiffeq/README.md

 Note: This is taken directly from the original PyTorch codebase.
 Almost all concepts apply here as well.

+> **NOTE**: There exists a Jupyter Notebook in the examples folder, `ode_usage.ipynb` which has examples of several ODE solutions, explaining various methods and demonstrates visualization functions available in this library.

 This library provides one main interface odeint which contains general-purpose algorithms for solving initial value problems (IVP), with gradients implemented for all main arguments.
 An initial value problem consists of an ODE and an initial value,

 ```